lihaoyi/scala.rx/readme.md

 assert(b() === 19)
 ```

 `filter` ignores changes to the value of the `Rx` that fail the predicate.
-It optionally takes a predicate for the `Failure` case, ignoring changes if the value transitions from one `Failure` to another.

-Closely related to it are:

-- `filterDiff`: Giving you both the old and the new value to use when deciding whether or not to accept a change.
-- `filterTry`: Similar to `filterDiff`, except it gives you the old and new values as `Try`s to work with.
-- `skipFailures`: A shorthand for a filter which ignores changes which are `Failure`s.
-If the original `Rx` transitions from `Success` to `Failure`, the `.skipFailure` version will simply remain at the last `Success` state.

 Note that none of the `filter` methods is able to filter out the first, initial value of a `Rx`, as there is no "older" value to fall back to.
 Hence this: